skymochulsky/Support-Tickets/README.md

 # Closing the issue

 - When issue is closed, the bot will notify the user.
-If needed CMs can handle communication with the affected user
+- If needed CMs can handle communication with the affected user
+- When DevRels has resolved a ticket, they reassign the ticket to the CM and instruct them to contact the user.
+- The CM can then close the ticket.

 More info on the process can be found out [here](https://www.notion.so/Support-Guidelines-055f42e061764de29202fdd8f2972934)